Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation**

-*   **Statement 1 (No):** The permissions exhibit explicitly shows that for the **Contoso Team**, the "Create dashboards" permission is toggled off.
-This explicit setting overrides any default project permissions.
+*   **Statement 1 (No):** The permissions exhibit explicitly shows that for the **Contoso Team**, <mark>the "Create dashboards" permission is toggled off.
+This explicit setting overrides any default project permissions.</mark>
 *   **Statement 2 (Yes):** No specific permissions were modified for the **DB Team**.
 Therefore, they use the **default values**.
 In a standard Azure DevOps project, the default permission for project members (Contributors) is "Allow" for editing dashboards.
 *   **Statement 3 (Yes):** Similar to the DB Team, the **Web Team** permissions remain at their **default values**.
 Since the default allows for dashboard management, they are able to delete dashboards.

-### Question #42
+### Question #23 💩💩💩

+DRAG DROP

-DRAG DROP You are implementing a package management solution for a Node.js application by using Azure Artifacts.
+You are implementing a package management solution for a Node.js application by using Azure Artifacts.

 You need to configure the development environment to connect to the package repository.
 The solution must minimize the likelihood that credentials will be leaked.